KizMistry/Yoga-Utopia/README.md

 - __The Landing Page Image__

   - The landing page has a photograph with text overlay welcoming the user and informing them Yoga Utopia's goal.
-  - This section introduces the user to Yoga Utopia with an vibrant image to not only grab their attention but to also suggestive towards the capabilities of what can be acheived with Yoga Utopia.
+  - This section introduces the user to Yoga Utopia with a vibrant image to not only grab their attention but also suggestive towards the capabilities of what can be achieved with Yoga Utopia.

 ![Landing Page](/assets/readme-media/landing-page.png)